daattali/beautiful-jekyll/policies.md

 ## Quizzes

-Unless otherwise specified, quizzes will be closed-book.
+Unless otherwise specified, **quizzes will be open-book in regards to offline documentation only** (e.g., help in RStudio and Jupyter notebook).
 This means that during the quiz students are expected to:

 - be physically present in the quiz room (cannot take a quiz from a remote location)
 - not communicate with other students or anyone else